learn-co-curriculum/methods-default-arguments/README.md

 ```ruby
 greeting("Sophie")
 ```
 You might expect it to break.
-Or you might expect it think that the `language` variable is being set equal to `"Sophie"` in this method call.
+Or you might expect it to think that the `language` variable is being set equal to `"Sophie"` in this method call.

 Neither of those things will happen.
 The method will work as we intended because Ruby is smart and has a few tricks up its sleeve to help determine what method arguments are being used where in a method's body.